Follow the tips below to make your experience a treat for everyone. More travel tips are available on our general travel tips page

 Pet Relief Area

 The airport’s landscaped and lighted dog walk offers relief to pets and some room to stretch legs, both theirs and yours!
 The dog walk includes a pet drinking fountain, pick-up bags for dog waste, and trash receptacles.
-The dog walk is located outside the lower level at the far east and west ends of the parking garage.
+The dog walk is located outside the lower level at both ends of the parking garage.

 The Transportation Security Administration is responsible for reviewing all claims relating to the screening of passengers and their baggage.
 In order to protect your rights, passengers must file a written claim with TSA.